 However, unexpended advances to contractors that revert back to the State are recognized as a reduction to expenditures and an increase to net assets.
+In addition, amounts withheld from employee paychecks or other amounts received in an agency capacity are recorded as funds held for others.

-- D. Refunds Due From Contractors Refunds due from contractors represent the unexpended amount of advances to contractors at year end which are to be refunded back to the State.
+- D. Refunds Due From Contractors Refunds due from contractors represent the unexpended amount of advances to contractors at year-end that are to be refunded back to the State.
 As recoveries are collected, the receivable balance is reduced.
-Payments to the State for the recovered advances are recorded as a reduction to the state awards balance - E. Use of Estimates The financial statements include estimates and assumptions made by management for the allocation of joint costs.
+Payments to the State for the recovered advances are recorded as a reduction to the state awards balance. - E. Funds Held for Others Funds held for others includes amounts received that are fiduciary in nature in which the Partnership acts in an agency capacity.
+For the year ended, the Rockingham Partnership was holding amounts owed to an outside entity for funds that were returned from a contractor. - F. Use of Estimates The financial statements include estimates and assumptions made by management for the allocation of joint costs.
 It is management's belief that these estimates are reasonable and fair.